imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

 +                  publish_dir: ./blog/src/public
 ```

-## Deploy to Github Pages
+## Deploy to GitHub Pages

-The workflow we created will create `gh-pages` branch in our repo.
-All that left to do is to update repository configuration to use this branch for [Github Pages](https://pages.github.com).
-By default Pages should pick up and deploy files from the `gh-pages` branch but due to `GITHUB_TOKEN` limitation we need to set Pages's branch manually.
+The workflow we added will create `gh-pages` branch in our repo automatically after the first run.
+All that left to do is to update repository configuration to use this branch for [GitHub Pages](https://pages.github.com).
+By default, Pages should pick up and deploy files from the `gh-pages` branch, but due to `GITHUB_TOKEN` limitation we need to set Pages's branch manually.
 Read more in the [GitHub Pages Action's docs](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-first-deployment-with-github_token).

-While I was trying tt
+I wanted to configure GitHub Pages using terraform because this project already uses it to configure this repository.
+But currently, due to how GitHub provider for terraform is written, configuring Pages [requires some fiddling](https://github.com/integrations/terraform-provider-github/issues/782) and will not work on the first run.
+During my research into how I could achieve declarative configuration for Pages, I found out that [GitHub recently added](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/) actions that allow deploying to Pages without additional branch.
+I like this [new approach](https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml) better and in the future I will switch to it, but for now I decided to configure Pages manually as suggested by GitHub Pages Action that we are using.

 ## Bugs

+There are few bugs that I stumbled upon while applying these changes to my blog and writing about them

 ### YAML multistring rendering

 While I was re-reading this article to find issues in my spelling.
-I noticed something wierd
+I noticed something weird
 ![chroma-bug](./chroma-bug.png)
-this is definatelly a bug.
+this is definitely a bug.
 I started looking into it.
-At first I thought the issue is in Hugo itself, but after trying to [make minimal reproducible example](https://en.wikipedia.org/wiki/Minimal_reproducible_example) I was falling deeper and deeper in the rabbithole of dependencies.
-Turns out issue was 4 layers deep.
+At first, I thought the issue is in Hugo itself, but after trying to [make minimal reproducible example](https://en.wikipedia.org/wiki/Minimal_reproducible_example) I was falling deeper and deeper in the rabbithole of dependencies.
+Turns out the issue was 4 layers deep.

 [Hugo](https://github.com/gohugoio/hugo) -> [goldmark](https://github.com/yuin/goldmark) -> [goldmark-highlighting](https://github.com/yuin/goldmark-highlighting) -> [chroma](https://github.com/alecthomas/chroma)